Why Jeff Garlin Thinks His New Netflix Film Is The Best Work He’s Done

 Although Garlin’s credits lean more on the acting side, writing and directing have become outlets for creative fulfillment.
 It’s not that he’s turning his back on acting, it’s just an experience that needs specific conditions to make it worthwhile.

 “The least creative part of filmmaking is acting.
 You’re a storyteller, and so it can be creative depending on the director and the relationship you have.
 But I find it the least interesting,” Garlin says.
 “My favorite is probably the directing.
 I find writing to be, when I’m in a groove, a delightful experience.
-I love being alone, just pounding it out, and then I enjoy the editing process of not only the editing of the writing before I turn the script in, but the editing process and the post production.”
+I love being alone, just pounding it out, and then I enjoy the editing process of not only the editing of the writing before I turn the script in, but the editing process and the postproduction.”

 Between the creative autonomy over a film like Handsome, and the resources from a company like Netflix to make it happen, it’s no wonder Garlin feels this is his strongest work to date.